LilithGouveia/FateGoApp_FrontEnd/README.md

 ## Welcome to FateGoApp!

-This is an app made with React(Redux) and styled with SCSS, with responsive design and thought to the principles of Mobile first.
+This is an app made with React(Redux) and styled with SCSS, with responsive design.

 BackEnd is powered by the amazing AtlasAcademy API